ogobrecht/console/docs/console.md

 <h2><a id="version"></a>Function version</h2>
 <!------------------------------------------>

-returns the version information from the console package.
+Returns the version information from the console package.

 ```sql